 Also, apart from possessing a complete set of rules of brush (dot, horizontal stroke, falling stroke, vertical stroke, hook, etc), the calligraphy of Chinese characters has also established a developed aesthetic system.

 Following the rules of the combination of Chinese characters and varying the combinations can express versatility in the styles of the art of calligraphy, creating aesthetics of different appearances and tastes.

-Teacher ZhuGe gave us an informative lesson about how to write calligraphy.
+Teacher Zhuge gave us a vivid lesson about how to write Calligraphy.
 Calligraphy is the stylized artistic writing of Chinese characters.
 It is the written form of Chinese that unites the languages (many mutually unintelligible) spoken in China.
 Because calligraphy is considered supreme among the visual arts in China, it sets the standard by which Chinese painting is judged.
 Indeed, the two arts are closely related.